The TL;DR

 As I get closer to graduation, I feel more confident in my ability to navigate the legal space outside of my undergraduate studies due to the advising and professional resources available to me.
 Similarly, through the internship work I have done in the city and beyond, I feel that the prelaw track has aided in bringing me closer to my goals and aspirations.

-Elena Garcia is a junior studying English literature on the prelaw track with minors in Business of Entertainment, Media, and Technology and Social and Cultural Analysis.
-When she is not giving tours with her fellow admissions ambassadors, she is involved in leading student organizations like Women Founders and Literacy Matters while interning at a variety of law firms around the city.
-She loves exploring all the beautiful things New York City has to offer whether that be through visiting Broadway Shows, The Metropolitan Opera, art museums, and new dining spots!
+Elena Garcia is a senior studying English literature on the prelaw track with minors in Business of Entertainment, Media, and Technology and Social and Cultural Analysis.
+She is the president of NYU’s Literacy Advocacy Coalition and the founder of Barraz Genesis, a nonprofit organization with branches in Arizona, Texas, and NYC dedicated to increasing literacy rates in underrepresented school districts.
+Elena works extensively in immigration law, researching migratory patterns and the cultural structures present within the Latino community.
+When she is not giving tours with her fellow admissions ambassadors, she loves exploring New York City’s vibrant cultural scene, including Broadway shows, The Metropolitan Opera, art museums, and new dining spots.